Rebuilding the team culture at Santa Monica College

 Turning the corner

 Entering year three, I finally had a full offseason and a settled staff.
 We went through some growing pains together the previous season, but I was very clear what we had to do to get better.
-We had to do a better job coaching fundamentals and bring in better, smarter talent with great character.
+Our staff had to do a better job coaching fundamentals and bring in better, smarter talent with great character.
 We had a nucleus of returners and we were starting to make headway in the community.
 This would be my first year with a complete roster of players we had recruited.

 We finished the preseason 2-2, and I still felt that we might be a year away from competing.
 Before the bye week, we lost a tough one and I was curious how our team would react.
 On the ensuing Monday, we had 100 percent attendance and the guys were running harder than I’ve ever seen.
 We created a week of “competition” practices and the players responded.
 But we were definitely not out of the woods.
 Midway through the third season, we came out flat in a pivotal conference game on the road, one that we needed to win and I felt we should win.
 Although I’m very even keeled most of the time, I blew up at halftime.
 We came out in the second half, made enough plays to win the game and were able to move forward.
 I still didn’t believe we were ready, but I was wrong.